macsx82/VariantCalling-snakemake/README.md

 SAMPLE_ID fq1 fq2 sex
 ```

+Sex has to be coded as 1=MALE and 2=FEMALE.

 At this point, we can proceed with the pipeline setup, the same we did for the SeqPreprocessing pipeline.